John French, 1st Earl of Ypres: Criticism after Loos

 Criticism of French, especially for his slow release of the reserves on the first day (25 September), began to mount even while the battle was still under way.
 Haig wrote of French in his diary (2 October) "It seems impossible to discuss military problems with an unreasoning brain of this kind".
 Even French's trusted secretary Brinsley Fitzgerald recorded in his diary (5 October 1915) that French's "sudden moods are weird and marvellous but we never now even have explanations".
-Haig told Haldane (9 October) that French's handling of the reserves had lost the battle.
+Haig told Richard Haldane (9 October) that French's handling of the reserves had lost the battle.
 Kitchener demanded an explanation (11 October).
 Haig told Rawlinson (10 and 22 October 1915) he could no longer be loyal to French after Loos.
 Haig also wrote to GHQ (21 October) claiming that fresh forces could have pushed through with little opposition between 9 am and 11 am on the first day.

 To French's annoyance the King arrived in France (21 October) to sample opinion for himself—French met him at Boulogne but was summoned to London for talks with Kitchener and the Dardanelles Committee.
 Gough and Haking visited the King after tea (24 October) and told him "everyone has lost confidence in the C-in-C" while over dinner that evening Haig told the King that French was "a source of great weakness to the Army, and no one had any confidence in him any more".

 Robertson, visiting London in early October, had discussed French's replacement with Murray (now CIGS) and the King.
-After he returned to France and conferred with Haig, Haig recorded (diary 24 October) "I ha[ve] been more than loyal to French and did my best to stop all criticism of him or his methods ...
-I ha[ve] come to the conclusion that it [i]s not fair to the Empire to retain French in command.
+After he returned to France and conferred with Haig, Haig recorded (diary 24 October) "I ha[ve] come to the conclusion that it [i]s not fair to the Empire to retain French in command.
 Moreover, none of my officers commanding corps had a high opinion of Sir John's military ability or military views; in fact they had no confidence in him.
 Robertson quite agreed and left me saying he knew how to act, and would report to Stamfordham".
-Robertson thought (24 October) that French's "mind was never the same for two consecutive minutes" and that his ideas were "reckless and impossible" and that he had poor relations with Joffre.
+Robertson thought that French's "mind was never the same for two consecutive minutes" and that his ideas were "reckless and impossible" and that he had poor relations with Joffre.